 The EEG Embedded bio-signal Fuzzy Classifier is proposed for deploying disorder detection algorithms and signal processing in a portable system [1], by utilizing the power of LabVIEW for testing and to implement it into an embedded Data Acquisition System (DAQ).
 Patient module can assess the signal and communicate the EEG data sets to a remote system for data processing and identification.
+Since the bio signal are very complex, and vary from patient to patient, it is important to develop a validating system for the epileptic EEG signal before implementing it into a wearable monitoring system before applying the algorithm into the actual epilepsy detection system, and can be used for fine tuning the and rehearse the product (wearable system).
 Testing approach is obtained using the dataflow graphical form, with the combination of signal generation from the hardware for simulation of the Partial Pre-seizure EEG signal.
 This as a platform enables us to focus on the system design, system testing and rapid prototyping, even if lots of other languages for programming are accessible for constructing or generating the analog EEG signals and the specific part of the signal.
-In LabVIEW, basically the biomedical tool kit provides applications which are Readyto-run.
-They in cooperate File Format Converter Player, Bio signal Data logger, Bio signal Generator, File Viewer, Blood Pressure (BP) Analyzer, Image Reconstruction of image in 3D , Feature Extractor for ECG, Variability Analyzer for the heartbeat rate.
+The control of a rapid transition from a one psycho-physical state to another [4] is easily attainable with an EEG simulator using a Data Acquisition System (DAQ).
+In LabVIEW, basically the biomedical tool kit provides applications which are Ready-to-run.
+They in cooperate File Format Converter Player, Bio signal Data logger, Bio signal Generator, File Viewer, Blood Pressure (BP) Analyzer.
+Image Reconstruction of image in 3D.
+Feature Extractor for ECG, Variability Analyzer for the heartbeat rate.
 All the common file types' conversions are possible like the TDMS extension (National Instruments Technical Data Management Streaming), including ACQ, iWorx, Biopac, .edf, .mat, .txt and HL7.
 This tool kit is also capable of implementing algorithms for the signal processing on EEG bio signals.
-It also enables signal simulation of the signal, analysis of coherence and bi-spectral EEG, extraction of specific feature of the ECG, and power analysis of the EMG waveform, predefined virtual simulators for electroencephalography (EEG) and electrocardiogram (ECG).
-This system helps for the system which can be implemented and for the investigations of tiny, one-channel electroencephalogram systems in an ambulatory setting [2].
+It also enables signal simulation of the signal, analysis of coherence and bispectral EEG, extraction of specific feature of the ECG, and power analysis of the EMG waveform, predefined virtual electroencephalography (EEG) simulators for and electrocardiogram (ECG).
+This system helps for the system which can be implemented and for the investigations of tiny, one-channel electroencephalogram systems in an ambulatory setting [5].
 We will be using a part of this tool kit only just to validate the LabVIEW program build specifically to test the program data flow and its functionality to generate the pre-seizure signal from the real patient database via a DAQ and to transmit to a in range UN032 microcontroller from Digilent.
 This microcontroller reads the analog data from the inline analog to digital convertor port.